Aspekt Solutions

 Acquisition in 2019

-Cancer Treatment Services International (CTSI) is a provider of comprehensive clinical and administrative solutions for cancer treatment and other complex diseases.
-Established in 2006 and headquartered in Pittsburgh, Pennsylvania, the company operates a network of cancer treatment facilities, including locations in Boca Raton, Florida; Chula Vista, California; and Hyderabad, India.
-CTSI specializes in services such as radiation oncology, medical oncology, surgical oncology, and full-service diagnostics, along with various support care services.
-The organization employs a centralized management approach that standardizes clinical pathways and operational processes, enhancing decision-making and ensuring a patient-centric environment.
-Initially focused on outpatient radiation therapy and medical oncology, CTSI aims to expand its offerings across multiple medical specialties, particularly in emerging markets.
+Cancer Treatment Services International, Inc. is a provider of comprehensive cancer treatment facilities, focusing on clinical and administrative solutions for cancer and complex diseases.
+Founded in 2006 and based in Pittsburgh, Pennsylvania, the company operates a network of treatment centers primarily in India and South Asia, as well as locations in Boca Raton, Florida, and Chula Vista, California.
+CTSI specializes in various oncology services, including radiation oncology, medical oncology, surgical oncology, and full-service diagnostics, along with support care services tailored to cancer patients.
+The company employs a centralized management model that incorporates standardized, evidence-based clinical pathways and operational processes to ensure consistent clinical decision-making and a patient-centric approach.
+Additionally, CTSI provides administrative support encompassing facility development, staff training, IT infrastructure, and quality assurance to enhance the delivery of university-level medical care.

 Cyberheart